ax-vasquez/enchantments-seer/docs/dev-docs/Creating-and-maintaining-GUIs.md

 **The base GUI class doesn't have slots added directly to it.** While it seems possible to add them, doing so will bypass the container-related logic, which is presumably required in order for the contents to persist.

-## The Container class

-### Container slots
+### Ideal modifications
+As mentioned before, you don't add slots to your GUI manually - that is handled automatically, assuming you added the appropriate slots to the TileEntity class, registered the entity class, and registered a container for the TileEntity class (either through a subclass of `EnchantmentsSeerTileContainer`, which should be an uncommon use case, or by leveraging generics).

+**"Non-slot" GUI elements are the ideal modifications to make in a GUI class, such as buttons.**

 ## The TileEntity class
 The TileEntity class _must_ have the appropriate slots (and they must be initialized).
 If you add the slots without initializing them in the TileEntity's `getInitialInventory` method, the game will crash if you attempt to open the linked GUI.

-**The TileEntity should be seen as the "source of truth" for the slot definitions.** When a block needs to store things, it needs to have a corresponding TileEntity class that possesses an inventory. _This inventory controls how the GUI will look in the end_.
+**The TileEntity should be seen as the "source of truth" for slot definitions, OTHER THAN the inventory and hot bar slots.**

 ### TileEntity Slots
 **Slots in the TileEntity class are not responsible for saving the contents; if you only implement a slot in a TileEntity,